Introduction to Importing Data

 Import File Preparation

-The system can import data in numerous file types but a CSV (comma separated values) file recommended, it removes the complexities of Excel formulas and formatting.
-This means you need to keep an eye out for commas in your data.
+The system can import data in numerous file types but we recommend either a Microsoft Excel XLSX spreadsheet or a CSV (comma separated values) file.
 Make sure you remove commas from addresses and make sure your financial values are presented simply e.g. 1850.14 (no commas or currency symbols)

 The header row is used by the system to automatically select the correct import target field to match for import.
 It is an option to modify and use the exact naming convention so to remove the need to have to manually select the appropriate system target field.
 However, if you are extracting data from another system, you can elect to use your internal/standard naming convention for the data from that system and simply map it to the target fields with the P11D Organiser.
 The system will remember how you mapped it last time when you come to import again (and again) under the same import routine.